mexplatform/mex-vocabulary/log4mex/README.md

 ## More Examples

 More basic examples are available [here](https://github.com/AKSW/mexproject/tree/master/examples/src/main/java/log4mex).
-You can also visit the [project website](http://aksw.github.io/mexproject/) in order to check recent updates and use cases.
+You can also visit the [project website](http://aksw.github.io/mexproject/) in order to check recent updates and further use cases.